livingdocsIO/documentation/content/reference-docs/document/document-design/legacy-design/design-config-v1.md

 ## Metadata

-This section allows you to configure the livingdocs metadata extractor for the document's content.
+This section allows you to configure the Livingdocs metadata extractor for the document's content.
 For example you might want to extract the content of a title component automatically to a metadata field 'title' in your CMS.
 The configuration allows you for each requested metadata field to define which <component>.<directive> combinations should be used for extraction and in what order.
 There are two types of content that can be extracted: text and images.
 You can define which one you want in the parameter 'type'.